---

 The split is already visible on Wall Street.
 Mike Hunstad, who runs Northern Trust's $1.4 trillion asset management division, leans on the disinflation bull case and frames AI as a major positive supply shock.
 Goldman Sachs and Oxford Economics, on the other side, are putting numbers on the near-term inflation drag of compute build-out, with 0.2pp added to U.S. headline inflation in 2026 and another 0.15pp in 2027.
 Reading these two camps through a QRF lens is exactly what a central bank wants right now: less consensus, more conditional probabilities.
 The model does not pick a winner; it widens the cone of uncertainty in a structured way, and it tags which variables would tilt the balance.

 The bet is interesting.
-If central banks communicate more openly on their ML models, it also legitimises their internal use within risk functions.
-That is probably where the next wave is fought: the European ALM teams that move from deterministic Excel calculations to distributional pricing on trees will be the ones that ride the next shock best.
+If central banks communicate more openly on their ML models, it also legitimises their use everywhere else, right down to the tools I ship to SMEs and startups.
+That is probably where the next wave is fought: those who move from deterministic Excel calculations to distributional pricing on trees will be the ones who read the next shock best.

 Frankfurt's disclosure does not say AI decides.
 It says AI sits in the room where decisions are made.
 The real question, for the next twelve months, is no longer "do central banks use machine learning?", but: how do human judgment and the algorithmic signal share the room when the gap between them is worth, downstream, hundreds of billions of euros of bank balance sheets to readjust?